A Complete Guide to Salesforce Connect for Your Business

 Salesforce setup menu

 1. In the menu on the left, under Platform Tools, click Integrations, and then click External Data Sources.
+This screen is your entry point for Salesforce integration with third-party databases, APIs, and external content systems.

-1. Create an External Data Source and assign a unique identifier to it for the Name
+1. Create an External Data Source and assign a unique identifier to it for the Name.

-2. In the Type list, select Salesforce Connect: OData 2.0 or 4.0, depending on the OData version used by your endpoint.
+1. In the Type list, select Salesforce Connect: OData 2.0 or 4.0, depending on the OData version used by your endpoint.

 1. Optionally configure other endpoint settings, such as High Data Volume and Use Free-Text Search Expressions.